DisCoTec/discotec.github.io/2021/ice.md

 # ICE 2021 - 14th Interaction and Concurrency Experience

 Interaction and Concurrency Experiences (ICE) is a series of international scientific meetings oriented to theoretical computer science researchers with special interest in models, verification, tools, and programming primitives for concurrent systems and complex interactions.
-ICE 2021 is a satellite workshop of [DisCoTec 2021](https://www.discotec.org/2021/), held on 18 June 2021 _(date TBC)_.
+ICE 2021 is a satellite workshop of [DisCoTec 2021](https://www.discotec.org/2021/), held on 18 June 2021.

-## COVID-19

-The ICE and DisCoTec organisers are monitoring the COVID-19 situation.
-Depending on how this unfolds in the coming months, we may switch to an online event, although we still hope to be able to organise a physical event.
-In any case, we will support remote presentations for participants unable to travel safely.
+Due to the the COVID-19 situation, ICE 2021 will be a **virtual event**.

 ## Highlights